romebell/SEI802/react-updated-2019/fetch-and-apis/fetch-apis.md

 It is time for you to build a very simple component that shows a randomly generated Kanye West Quote.
 We'll do this using the [Kanye Rest](https://api.kanye.rest/).
 Before doing so, challenge yourself to a mini quiz.

-**Q: Which React.Component method should API calls be made from?**
+**Q: Which React method should API calls be made from?**

-`componentDidMount()`.
-Per the [React documentation](https://facebook.github.io/react/docs/react-component.html#componentdidmount), _If you need to load data from a remote endpoint, this is a good place to instantiate the network request._
+`useEffect()`.
+Per the [React documentation](https://reactjs.org/docs/faq-ajax.html), _If you need to load data from a remote endpoint, this is a good place to instantiate the network request._

 **Q: What does it mean to make `GET` request?**